gbiscor1/jhu_software_concepts/module_1/personal_website/README.txt

 Disclaimer
 ----------
-The base HTML templates (home.html, contact.html, projects.html)
+The HTML templates (home.html, contact.html, projects.html)
 and the stylesheet (style.css) were initially generated using ChatGPT.
-They were then manually reviewed, patched, and customized to satisfy the assignment requirements and achieve the desired look and behavior.
+They were then manually reviewed, patched, and customized to satisfy the assignment requirements and achieve the desired style.

 Project tree from root
 ------------------------